llvm-git-migration/llvm-project/llvm/docs/LangRef.rst

       %diff = (%ptrB - %ptrA) / %elementSize
       %m[i] = (icmp ult i, %diff) || (%diff <= 0)

-Otherwise they are semantically equivalent to:
+When the return value is not poison and ``%writeAfterRead`` is false, the '``llvm.experimental.get.alias.lane.mask.*``' intrinsics are semantically equivalent to:

 ::